Consumer Medicine Information

 What this medicine used for

-nausea and vomiting, discomfort caused by a slow moving stomach known as gastroparesis.
-Symptoms include not being able to
+stomach (known as gastroparesis).
+Symptoms include not being able to finish a meal,

-finish a meal, a feeling of being "too full" or bloated after a meal, a loss of appetite, feeling sick and maybe vomiting,
+a feeling of being bloated after a meal, a loss of appetite, feeling sick, vomiting,

 or belching without relief.